Understanding "The Best Interests of a Child"

 What this means:

-If the judge thinks that your child is mature enough, they might ask who your child would prefer to live with.
+If the judge thinks that your child is mature enough, they might ask who your child would prefer to live with and why.
 While the judge may take your child’s preference into consideration, they will also pay attention to the reason for your child’s preference.
+The judge may not ask this question directly, but may ask questions like “How would you feel if you spent more time your dad?”
+The judge will speak to the children without the parties being present.

 What this means:

-The judge will consider if you tell your child negative things about the other parent or call the other parent bad names in front of your child.
+The judge will consider if a party has spoken negatively about the other party or calls the other parent bad names in front of a child.
 However, if you are telling your child about bad things their other parent has done because they are abusive and you want to keep your child safe, the judge should not hold that against you.

 What this means: